canalplus/rx-player/doc/api/Miscellaneous/Local_Manifest_v0.1.md

 }
 ```

-Here how it looks when adaptations are integrated in a given period:
+Here is how it looks when adaptations are integrated in a given period:

 ```js
 {